libp2p/observer-toolkit/README.md

  - [Developer Guide](docs/developer-guide) for a more detailed overview and explanation of how this project is structured, with pointers to developer resources available.
  - [File Format](docs/file-format) for the specification of the format of binary data that the LibP2P Observer expects
  - [Introspection Data Emitting Protocol] for an overview of the data protocol by which a LibP2P Observer widget and shell interacts with a LibP2P Introspection server
+ - [Packages readme](packages) details how packages are used and each individual package has its own readme documentation